Chromatography Market Predicted Worth $17.26 Billion by 2028

 In all chromatography, there is a mobile phase and a stationary phase.
 The stationary phase is the phase that doesn’t move and the mobile phase is the phase that does move.
 The mobile phase moves through the stationary phase picking up the compounds for testing.
 As the mobile phase continues to travel through the stationary phase it takes the compounds with it.
 At different points in the stationary phase, the different components of the compound are absorbed and stop moving with the mobile phase.
 Therefore, this is how the results of any chromatography are gotten, from the point at which the different components of the compound stop moving and separate from the other components.

 In paper and thin-layer chromatography the mobile phase is the solvent.
-The stationary phase in paper chromatography is the strip or piece of paper that is placed in the solvent.
-In thin-layer, the stationary phase is the thin-layer cell.
+The stationary phase in paper chromatography is the strip of paper in the solvent.
+In the thin-layer, the stationary phase is the thin-layer cell.
 Both these kinds use capillary action to move the solvent through the stationary phase.

 The Different Types of Chromatography